sagrawalx/sagrawalx.github.io/teaching/fa18-b3_ma126/syllabus.md

 * If you do happen to get sick, please stay home to avoid getting your classmates sick, and let me know so that we can figure out how you'll make up class work.
 * The structure of this class will require you to be proactive about your learning.
 If you need help developing good study habits, please ask me for help and I'll be happy to assist you.
 * Reading math can be challenging: you have to read slowly, and pause constantly to ask yourself if you really understood the last sentence you just read.
-* You may quickly find that row reduction is a very tedious process to do by hand.
-Once you feel confident that you know how to do it by hand, I encourage you to figure out how to get a computer to row reduce matrices for you.